wsular/urbanova-aq-ref-site/docs/readme.md

 temperature and pressure.
 The flowmeter and pump are protected from particles by the filter provided with the flowmeter.
-An open-faced PFA membrane filter holder (no filter installed) (*Savillex 401-series*) at the tripod end of the sample line acts as a bug screen (not pictured).
+An open-faced PFA membrane filter holder (no filter installed) (*Savillex 401-series*) at the tripod end of the sample line acts as a bug screen.

 Each trace gas analyzer draws air from the 3/8" sampling line through nominal 1/4" O.D.
 PFA tubing (*Swagelok PFA-T4-047-xx*) and an appropriately-sized